-- (a) This Agreement operates from the date of certification until the nominal expiry date of 31 August 2019. - (b) The parties agree to commence negotiations not latter then five months prior to the expiry of this Agreement, with a view to negotiating and settling a replacement Agreement.
+- (a) This Agreement operates from the date of certification until the nominal expiry date of 31 August 2022. - (b) The parties agree to commence negotiations no later than five months prior to the expiry of this Agreement, with a view to negotiating and settling a replacement Agreement.